A Step-by-Step Guide to the Car Hire Process

-Check over the details of your rental agreement carefully and ask the car rental representative if there is anything you do not understand.
+- Check over the details of your rental agreement carefully and ask the car rental representative if there is anything you do not understand.
 Note the date and time when you will need to return the vehicle, and read the terms and conditions set out in the agreement.
-Here are a few things you should be aware of when picking up your rental car:

 - You will be offered excess reduction products at the counter to reduce your financial liability.
 If you have already purchased Rental Vehicle Excess Insurance, you may not require this product.

-Before you return your vehicle, make sure it is completely filled with fuel to avoid any additional charges.
-It is a good idea to find a petrol station close to the rental depot to ensure the tank is completely full.
+- Before you return your vehicle, make sure it is filled with fuel to avoid any additional charges.

 - If you have selected to pre-pay for your fuel, you are not required to fill the tank before returning the vehicle.